ccat3z/stars/README.md

 * [feeluown/FeelUOwn](https://github.com/feeluown/FeelUOwn): trying to be a robust, user-friendly and hackable music player
 * [alnorris/file-dialog](https://github.com/alnorris/file-dialog): Trigger the upload file dialog directly from your code easily.
 * [UnnoTed/fileb0x](https://github.com/UnnoTed/fileb0x): a better customizable tool to embed files in go; also update embedded files remotely without restarting the server
-* [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash): :file_folder: The Dropbox like web client for SFTP, S3, FTP, WebDAV, Git, Minio, LDAP, CalDAV, CardDAV, Mysql, Backblaze, ...
+* [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash): :file_folder: What Dropbox should have been if it was based on SFTP, S3, FTP, WebDAV, Git, and more
 * [gulrak/filesystem](https://github.com/gulrak/filesystem): An implementation of C++17 std::filesystem for C++11 /C++14/C++17/C++20 on Windows, macOS, Linux and FreeBSD.
 * [axboe/fio](https://github.com/axboe/fio): Flexible I/O Tester
 * [rafaelmardojai/firefox-gnome-scrollbars](https://github.com/rafaelmardojai/firefox-gnome-scrollbars): Firefox script providing GNOME overlay scrollbars